 In recent years, disc golf has become a popular outdoor sport.
 The game is kid-friendly and as long as you can throw a frisbee, you can play the game.

-There are several disc golf courses in Spotsylvania County, including Loriella Park, a 208-acre multi-use park with disc golf, a pool and a playground.
+When you are looking for things to do near Lake Anna, look to Loriella Park, a 208-acre multi-use park with disc golf, a pool and a playground.

 You need to bring your own frisbees, but then you’re all set.
 The 18-hole disc golf course begins just to the left of the playground, adjacent to the woods.